allenai/procthor-rl/README.md

   title={Selective Visual Representations Improve Convergence and Generalization for Embodied AI}, author={Eftekhar, Ainaz and Zeng, Kuo-Hao and Duan, Jiafei and Farhadi, Ali and Kembhavi, Ani and Krishna, Ranjay}, booktitle={ICLR}, year={2024}
 }

+@inproceedings{zeng2024poliformer,
+  title={Poliformer: Scaling on-policy rl with transformers results in masterful navigators}, author={Zeng, Kuo-Hao and Zhang, Zichen and Ehsani, Kiana and Hendrix, Rose and Salvador, Jordi and Herrasti, Alvaro and Girshick, Ross and Kembhavi, Aniruddha and Weihs, Luca}, booktitle={CoRL}, year={2024}
+}